Matt-OBell/ajepe.github.io/_posts/2018-10-01-restful-api-for-odoo.markdown

 ---
 layout: post
-title:  "RESTFUL API For Odoo"
+title:  "Restful API for Odoo"
 date:   2018-10-01 07:59:12 +0100
 categories: Odoo
 ---
-In other to use this module, a basic understating of Odoo RPC interface is required(though not that neccessary) especially when dealing with Many2many and One2many relationship.
+This is an HTTP framework(module) that only cares about generating an HTTP response for each HTTP request, In other to get the best use out of this, a basic or deep  understating of Odoo RPC API interface is required(though not that neccessary) especially when dealing with Many2many and One2many relationship.

 The implementation sits on the existing Odoo RPC features, data structures  and format when creating or delecting Odoo's records are still applicable.
 I will be demostrating the usage using python request library.

-#### Access token request
+### Access Token
 An access token is required in other to be able to perform any operations and ths token once generated should alway be send a long side any subsequents request.
 ```python
 import requests, json